jbock-java/jbock/README.md

 #### The non-null pledge

-> None of the parameter methods will ever return `null`, regardless of the input to `parse` or `parseOrExit`.
+> None of the parameter methods will ever throw an exception or return `null`, regardless of the input to `parse` or `parseOrExit`.

+This means that jbock will either give you either a fully initialized instance of your args class, or no instance at all.
+This is ensured by the generated constructor, which performs null checks for each non-primitive argument.

+This also implies that any parameter method that doesn't return either `List` or `Optional` must represent a <em>required</em> argument, which means that failure to pass it on the command line will cause parsing to fail.
+Otherwise it would hardly be possible to fulfill this promise.

 #### The no-exception pledge

 > `parse` or `parseOrExit` will never throw an exception or return `null`.

-It is now clear that any parameter method that doesn't return some kind of `List` or `Optional` must represent a required argument.
-Otherwise it would hardly be possible to fulfill the non-null promise.
+To be fair though, it should be mentioned that `parseOrExit` <em>will</em>
+shutdown the JVM if the input is invalid.

 Now let's move on with our copy tool.
 A typical jbock invocation looks like this: